baejaeho18/ComputerVision/README.md

 # Filtering
 ## Histogram Filtering
-Depending on the number of bins, the result would change dramatically.
+Depending on the number of bins, the result would change dramatically. <br>
 Normalized Histogram (PDF) - can calculate the probability of pixel value
 ## Histogram Equlization
-low contrast image vs high contrast image
+low contrast image vs high contrast image <br>

-intensity transformation + histogram filtering?
+intensity transformation + histogram filtering? <br>
 In the Moon.png,
 ## Spatial Filtering
 1 Define the kernel size (3,3), (5,5), ...